20 Dental Patient Retention Strategies to Keep Your Schedule Full

 - Uncomfortable office seating and set up: From the time your patient comes through your door to when they proceed to sit in your chair for their treatment, there can be a number of things that can go wrong.
 This includes uncomfortable seats in the waiting room, poor standards of cleanliness and hygiene, unavailability of clean drinking water and restrooms, and an unpleasant ambiance that adds to their anxiety about the dental procedure.

-- Unfriendly staff: If your patients are greeted with staff who are unpleasant, rude, and arrogant, would you expect them to come back to your office?
-Ensure that any patient-facing staff properly represent your practice.
+- Unfriendly staff: If your patients are greeted by staff who are unpleasant, rude, and arrogant, would you expect them to come back to your office?
+Ensure that any patient-facing staff properly represents your practice.